MouadhBNB7741/AdminDashboardApp/README.md

 # Demo Web application using react

 how to run the app:
-1-Clone the repo
+  -  Clone the repo
-2-cd to the demo directory
+  -  cd to the demo directory
-3-in terminal run npm i or npm install
+  - in terminal run npm i or npm install
-4-run npm run dev command to see the app // runs on localhost:5173
+  - run npm run dev command to see the app // runs on localhost:5173 To do :
+ -  Develop API.
+ -  Prepare env for mobile app.
+ -  Learn how to host database.